Language Guide (proto 2)

 Using proto3 Message Types

 It’s possible to import proto3 message types and use them in your proto2 messages, and vice versa.
-However, proto2 enums cannot be used in proto3 syntax.
+However, proto2 enums cannot be used directly in proto3 syntax (it’s okay if an imported proto2 message uses them).

 Nested Types